Gerry Dulac's NFL Forecast: Week 9

 Prediction: Cardinals, 24-21

-The Skinny: The Falcons have lost back-to-back games for the first time since Mike Smith became their head coach, But they're back at home, where QB Matt Ryan has won his last six starts, and it is the Redskins.
+1 p.m. • The Falcons have lost back-to-back games for the first time since Mike Smith became their head coach.
+But they're back at home, where QB Matt Ryan has won his past six starts, and it is the Redskins.

 Prediction: Falcons, 31-10

-The Skinny: It's tough to pick against the Colts, who keep finding ways to keep alive their 16-game regular-season winning streak.
-But the Texans have won four of their past five and are 3-1 on the road.
+1 p.m. • It's tough to pick against the Colts, who keep finding ways to keep alive their 16-game regular-season winning streak.
+But the Texans have won four of five and are 3-1 on the road.
 The Upset Special.

 Prediction: Texans 27-24